cmu-mars/cmu-robotics/documents/p2-cp2.md

 [Just et al., 2014] Just, R., Jalali, D., Inozemtseva, L., Ernst, M. D., Holmes, R., and Fraser, G. (2014).
-Are mutants a valid substitute for real faults in software testing?.
+Are mutants a valid substitute for real faults in software testing?
 In Proceedings of the 22nd ACM SIGSOFT International Symposium on Foundations of Software Engineering, FSE '14.
 ACM.